Photo of Terry Connolly by P.G. Misty Sheehan.

 Connolly is interested in his genealogy, and his family has an interesting story.
 Theirs begins with Connolly’s discovery of his forebear “Brice” who was captured in Africa with three brothers and brought to the United States around 1840.
 As a slave, Brice was given no last name.
 He married a white indentured servant, Parthenia Connolly, and took her surname.
 About 10 children came from this union.

 Parthenia taught their children to read and write, even though it was illegal at the time for slaves to learn these basic skills.
 Those abilities stood them in good stead when the Emancipation Proclamation was signed in 1863 and slaves were freed.
-Despite laws preventing black citizens from owning land during Reconstruction, those legalities did not prevent Bryce’s children from reading and understanding their new rights.
+Despite laws preventing Black citizens from owning land during Reconstruction, those legalities did not prevent Bryce’s children from reading and understanding their new rights.
 They signed their documents not with a slave’s “X” but with their own names.
 They became successful farmers and teachers in the South.

 Connolly’s great-grandfather Wyatt Connolly, Parthenia’s son, married Charlotte Jetter around 1919.
 The extended family had a farm in Mississippi at the time, but Jim Crow laws institutionalized economic, educational and social disadvantages for African Americans living in the south.
 Once, when trying to sell their cotton, they were jeered at by the white people and spent the night in a ditch with their rifles, ready for the Klu Klux Klan to pay them a visit.
 The sheriff, who was a KKK member, told the clan the family was okay, so nothing happened.
 But great-grandma Charlotte said it was time to move.

 They relocated to St. Louis, Missouri, to live without fear.
-While there, they bought a “subscription,” making recurrent payments for 40 acres in Michigan, but the purchase was never completed.
+While there, they bought a land “subscription,” making recurrent payments for 40 acres in Michigan, but the purchase was never completed.

 Their son Terry’s grandfather, John Henry Connolly, moved to Gary, Indiana, where he worked in a steel mill and purchased his first new car, a 1929 Chevy.
 John Henry married Maggie Anderson and the family tells of her fierceness.
 You did not cross her.